-The Compensation Committee selected relative TSR as a metric to balance achievement of internal goals with performance against our peers in an easily measurable metric that directly demonstrates value creation for our stockholders.
-The Compensation Committee recognized that the consolidated adjusted EBITDA margin metric provides further alignment with the broader Annual Incentive Plan and our goal to improve quality of earnings.
-The Compensation Committee added net sales CAGR as a measure to create additional alignment with our top line growth.
-The results of each metric will determine the number of shares earned for that metric, based on that metric's weighting.
+Collectively, these metrics are intended to drive accountability for Sealed Air's Operating Model, rooted in economic value add with the goal to drive profitable, above-market organic growth and attractive returns on invested capital.
+The Compensation Committee selected Relative TSR as a metric to balance achievement of internal goals with performance against our peers in an easily measurable metric that directly demonstrates value creation for our stockholders.
+In prior years, we used goals related to Adjusted EBITDA margin for the final year in the performance period rather than Adjusted EBITDA CAGR.
+For 2020, the Compensation Committee introduced Adjusted EBITDA CAGR to focus the Company on long-term profitable business growth over the three-year period.
+Additionally, this goal better reflects the way we evaluate and pursue growth opportunities.
+The Compensation Committee chose ROIC as a metric for the PSUs to measure the growth and transformation in the business and ensure accountability of investments in the Company.
+The results of each metric will determine the number of shares earned for that metric.
 The total award will be the addition of the total number of shares earned for each of the three performance metrics.